hmayer/go-avatar-normalization/README.md

 # Go Avatar Normalization

-A Go-based HTTP service for avatar image processing and normalization.
+A Go-based HTTP service for avatar image processing and normalization based on my Python/Flask implementation: https://github.com/hmayer/avatar-normalization.
 This service provides an endpoint to upload and process avatar images.

 ## Features